DanMolefe/DanMolefe/README.md

-# Daniel Molefe, Ph.D.
+# Daniel Molefe, Ph.D. #

 Hi, I’m Peter!
-With 15 years of experience in statistics and Data Science, I’ve helped companies accelerate revenue growth through data-driven insights.
-By leveraging advanced statistical techniques and tools like Python, R, SAS, and SPSS, I’ve consistently delivered impactful results.
-My expertise includes managing large, complex datasets while maintaining data integrity and accessibility.
-I’m also skilled at translating complex data findings into clear, actionable recommendations for both internal teams and external stakeholders.
+With over 15 years of experience in statistics and more than 4 years of applying Data Science techniques, I’ve helped drive significant revenue growth for my previous employers.
+By leveraging advanced statistical methods and tools such as Python, R, SAS, and SPSS, I’ve consistently delivered impactful results.
+My expertise includes managing large, complex datasets while ensuring data integrity and accessibility.
+Additionally, I excel at translating complex data insights into clear, actionable recommendations for both internal teams and external stakeholders.

 - 👋 Hi, I’m @DanMolefe